 WHO THE HECK IS DAN BRAWNER?

-Nashville native, Dan Brawner, creates idea-based art that reaches a wide audience through its appearance in books, magazines, and advertising campaigns.
+Nashville native, and chair of the Watkins Graphic Design Program, Dan Brawner, creates idea-based art that reaches a wide audience through its appearance in books, magazines, and advertising campaigns.
 Commissioned by respected agencies, including Saatchi & Saatchi, Hal Riney & Partners, McCann-Erickson, Porter Novelli, and The Richards Group, Dan has created imagery for Children’s TV Workshop, Coca-Cola, Kellogg’s, KFC, Saturn, Simon & Schuster, Sonic, Texaco, U.S. Postal Service, WGBH/Boston, Yoo-Hoo, and Zanie’s Comedy Showplace.
 His character designs for BASF’s FreshStart’s campaign appeared on NBC’s The Today Show and marched in Macy’s Thanksgiving Day Parade.
 Among his book projects is The Prayer of Jabez for Kids, named by Publisher’s Weekly as the best-selling children’s book of 2002.
-Published work has garnered awards from Advertising Age, American Ad Federation, American Illustration, Association of Alternative Newsweeklies, Illustration West, Print, 3x3, Society of Illustrators, and SILA: Society of Illustrators of Los Angeles.
-In 2009, he received a gold medal from 3x3’s Illustration Annual 5, and was published in Illustrators 50.
+Published work has garnered awards from Advertising Age, American Ad Federation, American Illustration, Association of Alternative Newsweeklies, Illustration West, Print, 3×3, Society of Illustrators, and SILA: Society of Illustrators of Los Angeles.
+In 2009, he received a gold medal from 3×3’s Illustration Annual 5, and was published in Illustrators 50.

 Dan has exhibited his work internationally, and in 2005 received Best of Show from Huntsville Museum of Art’s Red Clay Survey.
 Recent work has been juried into group exhibitions at Billy Shire’s Fine Art Gallery and Gallery Nucleus in Los Angeles, Nashville’s Main Library, and the Society of Illustrators, NYC.